Neostera/classic/dbpw.md

 layout: pw
 ---

-VoxBot Website.
+Stratobot Website.

-VoxBot is a multipurpose Discord bot.
+Stratobot is a multipurpose Discord bot.

-VoxBot has many new commands! check it out!
+Stratobot has many new commands! check it out!

 # Try it out!
 Type `,help` to get started.